replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-prepare.md

   <tr>
     <td>--yaml-dir</td>
     <td>string</td>
-    <td>The directory containing multiple yamls for a Kots release.
+    <td>The directory containing multiple yamls for a KOTS release.
 Cannot be used with the --yaml flag.</td>
   </tr>
   <tr>
     <td>--config-values-file</td>